 Known as Shilajit, this herbal remedy is often praised for benefits ranging from mental revitalization and dietary aid to bodily detoxification and nutrient enhancement.
 With its combination of invigorating compounds including fulvic acid, humic acid, dibenzo alpha pyrones, and over 80 other key minerals, Shilajit has become widely known as the “Destroyer of Weakness and Conqueror of Mountains.”
-Here’s more thorough insight behind why so many swear by its powers:
+Here’s more thorough insight behind why so many swear by its powers.

 One of Shilajit’s greatest strengths is energy restoration.
 In an experiment that forced rats to swim for 15 minutes per day for three straight weeks, administered Shilajit counteracted the effects of chronic fatigue syndrome (CFS).
 Common CFS byproducts such as decreased plasma corticosterone levels and mitochondrial dysfunction were found noticeably minimized.